mfonofm/reddit-bot/README.md

 # reddit-bot

-created using Node.js, snoostorm, snoowrap and moment.js
+created using Node.js, snoostorm, snoowrap, moment.js and deployed using Heroku